16 October 2021

 One of the gift shops at Pickety Place |

-Greenville (on the Mason side) has some picturesque views and farmland that give a wide view looking toward Massachusetts.
+Greenville (on the Mason side) has some picturesque views and farmland that give a wide view of Massachusetts.

 Looking at the Massachusetts border |